emiemilemily/emiemilemily.github.io/index.md

 ---

-## The Global Restoration Project is a global interdisciplinary initiative to help create a future of Responsible Energy, Smart Technology, Organic Restorative Agroecology, and Territorially Integrated Operational Networks to save a living planet Earth
+## <div align = "center"> The Global Restoration Project is a global interdisciplinary initiative to help create a future of Responsible Energy, Smart Technology, Organic Restorative Agroecology, and Territorially Integrated Operational Networks to save a living planet Earth

 ![test](/assets/img/Restoration_Homepage_Acronym.jpg)